-Various more structured approaches to process redesign were proposed earlier, most notably the ProcessWise methodology (Calvert, 1994) and the MIT Process Handbook (Malone et al., 2003).
-Also, a variety of tools is available, e.g. MIT's process recombinator tool (Bernstein et al., 1999), a number of tools that apply case-based reasoning (Ku and Suh, 1996; Min et al., 1996), and the KOPeR tool by Nissen (Nissen, 1996; Nissen, 1997; Nissen, 1998; Nissen, 2000).
+Various more structured approaches to process redesign were proposed earlier, most notably the ProcessWise methodology [7] and the MIT Process Handbook [12].
+Also, a variety of tools is available, e.g. MIT's process recombinator tool [6], a number of tools that apply case-based reasoning [10, 13], and the KOPeR tool by Nissen [16].
 Many existing approaches and tools are limited in their application domain, while none of the approaches has succeeded to gain widespread adoption in industry.
-We have provided a more extensive literature review on this topic in (Netjes et al., 2006).
+We have provided a more extensive literature review on this topic in [14].

-Nissen's work is most related to our approach which motivates its following deeper discussion.
+Nissen's work [15, 16, 17] is most related to our approach which motivates its following deeper discussion.
 Its main contribution with the KOPeR tool is the construction of a set of measures that, applied to processes, would at first help to diagnose pathologies.
 The pathologies are then mapped to matching transformations that may be applied to the processes in order to improve their performances.
-Nissen used a process model based on nodes, attributes and edges (Nissen, 1998).
+Although the tool does not generate new designs itself, experiments suggest that the tool "performs redesign activities at an overall level of effectiveness exceeding that of the reengineering novice".
 Nissen's work has inspired us to come up with a similar approach that nonetheless overcomes some of the KOPeR tool's shortcomings:

-• On the process modelling side, the process model in use by KOPeR is yet simple and the provided examples are rather simplistic (Nissen, 1996; Nissen, 1997; Nissen, 1998).
-Our process model is defined as an enriched WorkFlow net allowing for the modelling of realistic, complex business processes.

-- Nissen used graph-based definitions of the measures in order to operationalize them.
+- On the process modelling side, the process model in use by KOPeR is yet simple and the provided examples are rather simplistic.
+Our process model is defined as an enriched WorkFlow net allowing for the modelling of realistic, complex business processes. - Nissen used graph-based definitions of the measures in order to operationalize them.
 We have noticed that the exact meaning of some of the measures is unclear.
 We use a formal notation to overcome this and define our measures unambiguously. - Nissen adds an extra layer of indirection (process pathologies and process transformations).
 We only define a set of measures and a set of transformation rules to immediately find the applicable transformations. - Nissen's set of presented transformation serves as an illustration and is far from a complete coverage of the spectrum of redesign options.
-We provide a more exhaustive list of rules based on our set of 29 best practices (Reijers and Limam Mansar, 2005).
+We provide a more exhaustive list of rules based on our set of 29 best practices [19].